Project

 Radnorshire Wildlife Trust's knowledgeable current team have helped to guide us on the journey to maximise every opportunity to ‘stack’ favourable conditions for ecosystem regeneration and recovery into this small but varied parcel of Powys.

-We are very happy to be part of Wye Valley Wilding and see this blend of management for wildlife and trusting nature to be the most effective way to protect and encourage nature back to our landscape.
+We are very happy to be part of Wye Valley Wilding and see this blend of traditional conservation management for specific wildlife species and trusting and allowing nature to lead ecological restoration processes, is the most effective way to protect and encourage nature back to our landscape.